frontendpatterns/frontendpatterns.dev/src/content/patterns/branded-type.md

 ## Solution

-Apply the Branded Type pattern by creating distinct types from primitives to prevent mixing incompatible values, and reinforce it with concise examples or tests.
+Create distinct types from primitives to prevent mixing incompatible values.
 For example, share a TypeScript interface between the API client and the `OrderSummary` component so breaking changes fail fast.